alexpereiramaranhao/email-sender/README.md

 3. spring.mail.username
 4. spring.mail.password

-They are declared in environment variables, following the Spring pattern: `spring.mail.host`, fica `SPRING_MAIL_HOST`
+They are declared in environment variables, following the Spring pattern: `spring.mail.host`, to `SPRING_MAIL_HOST`